-It is important to make sure that you are up-to-date with your routine vaccinations as well as covered by any travel ones if you are leaving the UK for any reason.
+It is important to make sure that you are up-to-date with your routine UK vaccination schedule, as well as being covered for any trips abroad.
+Helpful travel advice websites include FitForTravel and Travax.

-We stock and can source a number of routine vaccinations including the MMR vaccine for Measles, Mumps and Rubella, the chickenpox vaccination, HPV virus vaccination for men and woman and the vaccination for shingles.
+We offer a number of routine vaccinations including the MMR vaccine for Measles, Mumps and Rubella, the chickenpox vaccination, HPV virus vaccination for men and woman and the vaccination against shingles.

 Please call us on 0333 577 5999 for more information on our routine vaccination appointments and costs.